This post has been updated for 2020.

 7. We like not being sued

-Oh yeah, how about not being the next target in stories like this or this?
+Oh yeah, how about not being the next target in stories like this one?
 Taking advantage of unpaid interns is coming back to bite employers after the U.S. Department of Labor laid out the framework for unpaid internships.
 Employers need to have a structured internship program to avoid conflicts down the road.

 After all, an internship isn’t supposed to be a one-way street.
 The experience is best when both the employer and the student get as much — if not more — out of the program than they put into it.